BytewaveMLP/drawpile-ldap-auth-server/README.md

 extauthkey = ""
 ; users must be in this LDAP group in order to user the instance (optional) extauthgroup = user
-; don't fall back to the internal user database if the auth server is unreachable extauthfallback = false
+; should Drawpile fall back to the internal user database if the auth server is unreachable? extauthfallback = false
-; drawpile-ldap-auth-server can pull moderator status from LDAP groups; set this ; to true if you'd like to enable that extauthmod = true
+; drawpile-ldap-auth-server can pull moderator status from LDAP groups; set this to true if ; you'd like to enable that extauthmod = true
 ; should guests be allowed to access Drawpile?
 ; this setting must match the setting in config.toml for drawpile-ldap-auth-server